 All international students are required by law to have appropriate health insurance for the duration of their stay in the Netherlands.
 Students are also advised to take out an appropriate general third-party insurance (liability insurance).
 Please note that liability insurance is mandatory for non-EEA/EU students requesting a residence permit through the UvA (which also means international AUC students without Dutch nationality).

-We encourage you to check carefully before you come to the Netherlands as to whether your insurance will cover the complete period of your stay abroad and what type of coverage it consists of.
+We encourage you to check carefully before you come to the Netherlands as to whether your insurance will cover the complete period of your stay abroad and what type of coverage it provides.

 You can find more information about the various types of insurance, how to take out a policy and other practical issues (such as working during your studies) as they relate to insurance in the Netherlands as an international student via the link below.

 As an international student, you may be invited to join the International Student Network (ISN).
 ISN Amsterdam is a student-run organisation dedicated to helping international students studying at the University of Amsterdam (UvA) and the Amsterdam University of Applied Sciences (AUAS) make the most of their time in the Netherlands.
-ISN is part of the Erasmus Student Network (ESN), which is a larger organisation with 524 branches in 39 countries.
+ISN is part of the Erasmus Student Network (ESN), which is a larger organisation with many branches across the world.
 They typically organise social activities for international students to get to know one another.

 AUC is a joint initiative of VU Amsterdam and the University of Amsterdam (UvA) meaning that as an AUC student, you will be a student at both the VU and UvA.
 However, some administrative procedures, such as finalising your enrolment in Studielink and payment of tuition fees, are handled by one institute or the other.
 You will be informed by the AUC Admissions Office whether to complete your enrolment in Studielink at either the VU or UvA.